What an exciting time!

 Picking the perfect puppy is only the beginning.
 How a puppy is raised will determine how they turn out.
 Quite/shy puppies can become dominate if allowed to run the house.

-Learn more about getting at dog by reading:
+Learn more about dog adoption here: